 Most of the plans I read are check-the-box exercises.
 Their authors view the process as one more line on their task lists.
 Their mindset is, “just get it done.
 I have important things to do!
 Check that line off the task list, put the plan on a shelf, and move on to more valuable concerns.”

-Or the plans demonstrate that their author bought a bill of goods that having a business plan is essential to obtain financing.
-Do you recognize this ad?
+Or the plans demonstrate that their authors bought a bill of goods that having the business plan is primarily an essential tool to obtain financing.
+Have you seen ads similar to this?

 We Can Help You: English: $485.00; Espanol $485.00

 No Stress!
 Our professional staff will complete your 20 to 25 page professional business plan for you and all you need do is answer our easy to follow 101 question questionnaire with easy fill-in-the-blanks.
 We generate everything and totally proofread your lender-ready plan and quickly send it back to you.
 We also include it as a word file.
 Call Now.